 - Heat olive oil in a large skillet over medium-high heat for about 1 to 2 minutes.

-Add beef to hot skillet and sear until browned all over, about 4-5 minutes.
-You may have to do this in batches so you don’t crowd the pan.
+- Add the beef to the hot skillet and sear until browned all over, about 4-5 minutes.
+You may have to do this in batches so you don't crowd the pan.
 Remove seared beef and add to your slow cooker.
 Leave behind the juices and brown bits.

 You May Also Like:

-- How to Make a Rich Turkey Stock – works for Beef Stock too.
+- How to Make Chicken Stock – works for Beef Stock too.

 - 14 Crops for Winter Food Storage